Intro to Pen

 Coordinate System

 The canvas uses a standard Cartesian coordinate system — x increases to the right, y increases upward.
-The pen starts at the origin (0, 0) and faces right (along the positive x-axis). turn(degrees: 90) rotates the pen anti-clockwise (left turn).
+The pen starts at the origin (0, 0) and faces right (along the positive x-axis). turn(degrees: 90) rotates the pen anti-clockwise (a left turn).

 💡 Think About It